globulario/Globular/README.md

 ```bash
 go build
 ```
-You must have an executable file named *Globular(.exe)* in your directory.
+Now you must have an executable file named *Globular(.exe)* in your directory.
 The server configuation will be created the first time you will start your server.
 The configuration will vary depending of services found, (directory containing a [*config.json*](https://github.com/davecourtois/Globular/blob/master/WebRoot/config.json) file and executable).
 If you need to change services configuration change the service [*config.json*](https://github.com/davecourtois/Globular/blob/master/echo/echo_server/config.json)

 ```bash
 ./Globular